mateimone/concept_shift_rp/README.md

 **Author**: Matei Ivan Tudor (m.t.ivan-1@student.tudelft.nl)

 Firstly, install the dependencies in requirements.txt.
-Make sure to install torch and torchvision with CUDA enabled, if your machine is able to perform calculations on CUDA cores.
+Make sure that torch and torchvision have been installed with CUDA enabled, if your machine is able to perform calculations on CUDA cores.

 To run the experiments:
 1) CIFAR-10 : in the cifar_classes package, run the cifar_centralized.py and cifar_federated.py classes to train a centralized/federated model on CIFAR-10.
 Then, run the class get_model_accuracies.py in order to obtain the accuracies of the models on the test set, with your choice of transforms.